MARITIME DISPUTE KENYA V SOMALIA

 Satisfactory quality is further defined by section 14(2b) of the 1979 Act, so the quality of goods includes their state and condition and the following among others are in appropriate cases aspects of quality of goods.

 (a) fitness for all purposes for which the goods in question are commonly supplied.

 If my client buys something that does not meet any of the conditions stated above, then I would advice him/her to demand many back from the trader (the shop) not the manufacturer, wholesaler or importer.
 If goods are not of satisfactory or reasonably fit for their purpose, the law provides my client with remedies.
 Legal remedies or options include-the right to reject goods (ask for refund) section 15B, 1979 Act and seek damages and treat the contract as repudiated (ended).
 If the purpose is not the what the goods are not commonly supplied for-see section 14(3) of the 1979 Act.

 International Trade Contracts

-contracts and the implications of it, by taking into account in their business transactions and financial.
+Contracts and the implications of it, by taking into account in their business transactions and financial aspects.

 First: the preliminary title: allotted by the researcher to study the legal concept of international trade rules and international commercial contracts has divided this section into two chapters, the first chapter of the concept of the legal system of international trade, and the second chapter allotted to study the legal concept of the holding of international trade and nature.